fimshagal/tardigrade/readme.md

 **Simplified Implementation and Usage**

 Unlike Redux, which requires setting up actions, reducers, and combining them in a store, this library offers a much simpler interface for managing state.
-You can easily create and update properties using straightforward methods like addProp and setProp, giving developers more control without the overhead.
+You can easily create and update properties using straightforward methods like ```addProp``` and ```setProp```, giving developers more control without the overhead.

 ```ts
 // Tardigrade approach